-A limited edition print is almost always marked with an edition.
-An edition is the total number of copies of the print, and can signify how rare the work is.
-Editions are numbered, for example, 1/50.
-A print with a shorter edition length is, understandably, rarer than a print with a longer or 'open' (unlimited) edition length.
+A limited edition print is almost always marked with an edition, which delineates the total number of copies of the print and can signify how rare the work is.
+Editions are numbered, for example, 1/50 and a print with a shorter edition length can be understood as rarer than a print with a longer or 'open' (meaning unlimited) edition length.

-However, at times the artist labels a print with a range of other symbols that denote prints outside of the numbered edition, such as AP, CP, TP, PP, HC and BAT.
-These markings denote the testing process that the artist and printer go through to get to a satisfactory final product.
-There are some collectors that aim for these pieces as they signify a part of process undertaken by the artist and printer in order to get to the final product.
+At times however, the artist can label a print with a range of other symbols that denote prints outside of the numbered edition, such as AP, CP, TP, PP, WP, HC and BAT.
+These markings describe the testing process that the artist and printer go through to get to a satisfactory final product.
+There are some collectors that seek these pieces out because they signify a part of the process undertaken by artist and printer towards their final product.

 AP - Artists Proof